InkLinks/InkLinks.github.io/_posts/2020-04-30-you-are-my-hero-dad.md

 category: english
 ---

-“I have a story to tell,
+“I have a story to tell,<br/>
-I was standing next to a deep well,
+I was standing next to a deep well,<br/>
 Believe me!
-I was so deep,
+I was so deep,<br/>
-perhaps it went down to hell
+perhaps it went down to hell<br/>

-I was too afraid to peep in,
+I was too afraid to peep in,<br/>
 Alas!
-I advertently gave it my shining coin,
+I advertently gave it my shining coin,<br/>
-I looked and looked as far as I could, but “how did I end up in this scary dark wood?”
+I looked and looked as far as I could,<br/>
+but “how did I end up in this scary dark wood?”<br/>

-Please daddy come and help me here,
+Please daddy come and help me here, <br/>
-You must be watching me, hiding somewhere, for you never leave me alone like this, please come out I am very scared
+You must be watching me, hiding somewhere,<br/>
+for you never leave me alone like this,<br/>
+please come out I am very scared<br/>

-And flying came a man in a radiant red cape, jumped into the well like an agile ape
+And flying came a man in a radiant red cape,<br/>
+jumped into the well like an agile ape<br/>
-He said,” Your dad sent me, I am here to help” giving back my shining precious, covered in kelp
+He said,” Your dad sent me, I am here to help”<br/>
+giving back my shining precious, covered in kelp<br/>

-I got back my shining coin, yeyy!! you are a hero dad, you saved the day.” said my child, after waking up in morning today
+I got back my shining coin, yeyy!!<br/> you are a hero dad, you saved the day.”<br/>
+said my child, after waking up in morning today<br/>
 I replied,” Haha!
-Thanks my darling. “
+Thanks my darling. “<br/>

-As she left to make a fort out of clay
+As she left to make a fort out of clay<br/>
-I really felt like a hero on that fine day, yeah I know I did not do anything at all, but you know what?, actually she made my day.
+I really felt like a hero on that fine day,<br/>
+yeah I know I did not do anything at all,<br/>
+but you know what?, actually she made my day.<br/>
+{: .text-justify}